 Table of Contents

-QuickBooks also offers QuickBooks Enterprise software as part of the QuickBooks Desktop product line.
-Different steps may apply to QuickBooks Desktop accounting software.
+QuickBooks offers QuickBooks Enterprise software as part of the QuickBooks Desktop product line.
+Different steps may apply to workflows for vendors, payments, and accounts payable in QuickBooks Desktop business accounting software.

-15 steps for how to process accounts payable and vendor workflow follow.
+15 steps for how to process accounts payable and vendor workflow in QuickBooks Online follow.

-The accounts payable workflow begins with receiving the vendor’s invoice and approved purchase order from the procurement department.
-Accounts payable matches the supplier invoice with a related purchase order and receiving report as part of invoice processing before approval and invoice payment.
+The accounts payable workflow in QuickBooks begins with receiving the vendor’s invoice and approved purchase order from the procurement department.
+Accounts payable matches the supplier invoice with a related purchase order and receiving report as part of invoice processing before approval and supplier/vendor invoice payment.

 Create and approve a purchase order in procurement as part of the purchasing process

 — It depends on the company policy and expenditure type

 — Optionally create a purchase requisition (purchase request) first

 • Get purchase order approval through the purchase order approval system

 Place an order with the vendor in purchasing